 According to the plans of the Great Central Railway in the early twentieth century a branch line (one of several planned) was to be run somewhat parallel to the Doe Lea Branch Line on the Sutton Hall side (Arkwright’s land) to link the Markham Junction (old LDECR to Carr Vale) with Glapwell colliery.
 This would have the result in putting Markham Five or Palterton Colliery in the middle between the Midland and Great Central Railways.
 It never got built but a branch was constructed by the Midland Railway to link the Doe Lea Branch to Ramcroft colliery, a cheaper alternative I suppose.

-I have met many miners and their families who remember the shaft being used, one lady told me that her father used to leave his 'Dudley' (water bottle) in the cow trough nearby, overnight to keep the water in it cool for his next shift.
+I have met many miners and their families (Now sadly passed) who remember the shaft being used, one lady told me that her father used to leave his 'Dudley' (water bottle) in the cow trough nearby, overnight to keep the water in it cool for his next shift.

 Manriding until 1921.